kyungguk1/banded-chorus-origin/examples/pic_1d/01_whistler_dispersion/README.md

 ## Simulation Configuration

+> Whenever you change the settings here, you need to rebuild the program in Step 3 before execution.

 ### Global Configuration

 All the input parameters are contained in the `Inputs.h` header.
 In this example, the speed is normalized to the